-Obviously, perfect relationships don't exist, so I'm not viewing them through rose colored glasses and know that you should not retreat every time you and your partner run into a hardship.
+Obviously, perfect relationships don't exist, so I'm not viewing them through rose-colored glasses and know that you should not retreat every time you and your partner run into hardship.
 Sh*t is gonna happen, that's life.
 HOWEVER, I also know that being in situations where your peace is constantly being compromised is quite draining- both mentally and emotionally.
 So, then what?
 You want something different, right?

 Jada so graciously noted that there's a difference between knowing what you want versus being drawn to/liking the drama/confusion you've been in while still wanting out of your situation.